mlflow/mlflow/CONTRIBUTING.rst

     # making changes to these components, we recommend running the relevant tests (e.g. tests under
     # tests/keras for changes to Keras model support) locally before submitting a pull request.
     ./travis/run-large-python-tests.sh

+Python tests are split into "small" & "large" categories, with new tests falling into the "small" category by default.
+Tests that take 10 or more seconds to run should be marked as large tests via the @pytest.mark.large annotation.
+Dependencies for small and large tests can be added to travis/small-requirements.txt and travis/large-requirements.txt, respectively.

 We use `pytest <https://docs.pytest.org/en/latest/contents.html>`_ to run Python tests.
 You can run tests for one or more test directories or files via